microbit-foundation/spec-i2c-protocol/spec/index.md

 - KL27 I2C buffer size: 1KB + 4 bytes
 - Storage writes should not trigger "hidden" sector erases, the nRF is responsible to write and erase
-- When writting to the config data first check if the data to be written is different than present, avoid an erase-and-write opertion if it's the same
+- When writing to the config data first check if the data to be written is different than present, avoid an erase-and-write operation if it's the same
 - USB should have higher priority than any I2C transaction

 ### Examples